 Facebook CFO David Wehner says it will be GDPR compliant, active user numbers may be affected

-Wehner told an investor meeting Wednesday that the social media giant has a process for requesting EU user consent.
+Wehner told an investor meeting Wednesday that the social media giant is ready for the EU regulation.

 Facebook CFO David Wehner told a Morgan Stanley investor conference on Wednesday that upcoming European Union (EU) privacy rules could affect the number of company’s daily active users (DAUs), CNBC reports.